 With one of the lowest crime rates in the city and a picturesque streetscape –– although upscale in feel and price –– Brooklyn Heights is a dream come true for families who prefer to remain in the city and escape suburban life.
 Choose from 30 schools and myriad subway lines into Manhattan.
 And, of course, spacious and beautiful Brooklyn Bridge Park is ideal for families who tend to gravitate to outdoor activities.

 One of the prettiest neighborhoods in all of Brooklyn, Carroll Gardens is characterized by gorgeous brownstones, Smith Street restaurants, and its green space.
 Much of the housing stock lies in townhomes, however, so be prepared to fork over some cash for an entire house, or live in a floor-through, which will more than likely have a shotgun layout.
 About twenty percent of its residents are families, and the median price is well over 4,000 per month for rent.

-5. Windsor Terrace.
+5. Windsor Terrace

-Probably the sleeper on this list, Windsor Terrace doesn’t have the quantity of schools as other neighborhoods, but it boasts District 15, one of the most competitive elementary schools in NYC.
+Probably the sleeper on this list, Windsor Terrace doesn’t have the number of schools as other neighborhoods, but it boasts District 15, one of the most competitive elementary schools in NYC.
 With a healthy selection of three and four-bedroom apartments at lower prices than Park Slope, a low crime rate, and its proximity to Prospect Park, it’s easy for one to see how parents would choose this area to raise a family.
 On the downside, the area encompasses only about a 20-block radius, so the hunt for available real estate can be a long one.